christopherAlberts/immensity/README.md

 ### Multiprocessing ###

 With multiprocessing there is some initial time needed for setup.
-This takes a few milisecocnds to do.
-Once this is done, each small task is assigned to a diffrent process.
+This takes a few milliseconds to do.
+Once this is done, each small task is assigned to a different process.
 Now the computer can start computing multiple processes at once, which saves a lot of time the bigger and more complicated the encryption gets.
-If however the programs computational requerments is very little then multiprocessing can actualy take a bit longer.
-This being said it's not really note worthy, where as the time it saves on big equations, is.
+If however the programs computational requirements is very little then multiprocessing can actually take a bit longer.
+This being said it's not really noteworthy, whereas the time it saves on big equations, is.

-It is worth mentioning that one uses considerable more of the CPU capasity when running a script with multipleprocesses.
-Don't be supprised if you CPU clocks a 100%.
-This function is writen to make full use of the compute power available to it.
+It is worth mentioning that one uses considerable more of the CPU capacity when running a script with multiple processes.
+Don't be surprised if your CPU clocks a 100%.
+This function is written to make full use of the compute power available to it.
 ![](Images/multiprocessing_graph.png)

 ## The Function ##